 I am also collaborating with artists to develop a course in engineering tools and the scientific method that is targeted towards artists.
 This will be made publicly available through YouTube and blog articles starting in 2020.
 If you are interested in participating and/or collaborating, please send me a message.

 I am working on my scientific research program on a slightly longer time scale.
 I draw inspiration from the principles of organized movement taught in dance lessons to research how the brain and body communicate during purposeful movement by precisely measuring movement from dancers, building models, and running simulations.
 I am committed to open communication of scientific research and will make my discoveries free and available to everyone through blog posts, open-access publications, YouTube, and software on GitHub.
+Here is a seminar recording that summarizes my current work.

 I want to live in a world where art and science are no longer perceived as separate entities, but instead viewed as two forces that reinforce each other.
 I want to formalize these ideas and incorporate them into the education system.
 I want future generations to grow up in a world where they are taught that art and science are part of what every human shares with all other humans, and that the differences that separate us, such as borders, culture, skin color, etc., are trivial compared to what we share with each other.